Certification Standards for Speech-Language Pathology Frequently Asked Questions: Certification Maintenance/Forms and Documentation

 - pay your annual dues/fees when billed

-- continue to abide by the ASHA Code of Ethics
+- abide by the ASHA Code of Ethics

-What happens if I don't pay the annual fees or if I don't comply with the certification maintenance requirement?
+What happens if I don't pay the annual dues/fees or if I don't comply with the certification maintenance requirement?

-Failure to pay annual fees or meet the maintenance requirement will cause your certification to be dropped or revoked.
+Failure to pay annual dues/fees or meet the maintenance requirement will cause your certification status to change to "Not Current," and possibly to expire.
 Should you decide at a later date that you wish to again be certified, you will need to meet the certification reinstatement requirements in effect at the time you submit your reinstatement application.
 Current certification maintenance requirements and reinstatement procedures are detailed on the ASHA website.

 Forms and Documentation

-How will student progress in meeting the certification standards be documented?
+How will student progress in meeting the certification standards to be documented?

 Programs may use the mechanisms of their choice to document and track student progress in the acquisition of knowledge and skills.
-The Council on Academic Accreditation (CAA) will review an accredited program's process and forms to ensure compliance with its standard related to accurate record keeping.
-The Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC) requires an applicant to file a certification application [PDF] that contains the "Verification by Program Director" page to verify that the student has met the appropriate knowledge and skills mandated by the standards
+The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) will review an accredited program's process and forms to ensure compliance with its standard related to accurate record keeping.
+The Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC) requires an applicant to file a certification application that contains the "Verification by Program Director" page to verify that the student has met the appropriate knowledge and skills mandated by the standards.

 What happens if it is determined that a student has not met all of the requisite knowledge and skills for certification?